Borders

 Sam Johnston

-Graduating from the Academy of Music and Sound, Glasgow in 2023 with first class honours, he has been working professionally in the contemporary music business as a freelance musician since he was 13 years old.
-His band 3 out of 4 have toured Scotland and are now pushing into England.
+Graduating from the Academy of Music and Sound (Glasgow) in 2023, Sam has been working in the contemporary music business as a freelance musician since he was 13 years old.
+His band'3 out of 4' have toured Scotland and the North of England.
 Sam has worked on music projects with Sound Cycle, Borders Young Creatives, Live Borders, CABN, Creative Scotland and Hit the Road.
+Sam brings his experience of being neurodivergent to help other young people increase their confidence and sense of belonging.
+This is enabled through workshop- style learning and practical experiences relating to the contemporary music industry.

 Music with Erin